lagalwar007/namste-react/README.md

-# import points of React by Akshay Saini
+# Important points of React by Akshay Saini

 # Parcel